Empowering Interns at Otak – Perspectives from Future Designers

 The Meaning Behind the Honor

 The accolade spurns multiple thoughts and feelings for Millicent, both tangible and intangible.
 What stuck out to her from the outset was the nature of the win—being recognized for inspiring others in the field.
-She says this comes with a sense of extreme legitimacy, “The things I say and do give women, especially women of color the belief they can work comfortably in and offer leadership in a largely male-dominated industry.”
+“The things I say and do gives others from similar backgrounds the belief they can work comfortably in and offer leadership in this industry.”

 There are real-world applications for this award as well.
-To her, it gives a relatable face to the work we do and reinforces that construction is not a man’s job, that infrastructure work in particular is not less sophisticated, and that a non-traditional background isn’t a deterrent to leadership in the field.
-In fact, she credits her traditional business education as her greatest asset, and knows she can make an impact with her perspective and existing knowledge about “the business of being in business.”
+To her, it gives a relatable face to the work we do and reinforces that construction is open to all, that infrastructure work in particular is not less sophisticated, and that being a woman isn’t a deterrent to leadership in the field that’s predominantly male.
+She credits her business education as her greatest asset, and knows she can make an impact with her perspective and existing knowledge about “the business of being in business.”

 Learning the Ropes